 The President shall hold that office for two years and until the conclusion of the business dealing with the appointment of his successor at the Council Annual Meeting in the second year after his appointment.

-The Vice-President shall hold that office for two years and until the conclusion of the business dealing with the appointment of his successor at the Annual Council Meeting in the second year after his appointment.
+The Vice-President shall hold that office for two years and until the conclusion of the business dealing with the appointment of his successor at the Council Annual Meeting in the second year after his appointment.

+Following the expiry of the two year terms set out in articles 71 and 72 respectively, the President shall, subject to this clause 73, step down from his office and be replaced as President by the then current Vice-President.
+In circumstances where the Vice-President is unable or unwilling to take on the appointment of President, or there is no Vice-President in office, the President may, subject to a majority vote at the Council Annual Meeting preceding the expiration of the President’s term, continue to hold the office of President until such a time that a new President is appointed, up to a maximum additional period of 2 years.”

 An individual who has held office as Immediate Past-President shall be eligible for election as an Elected Councillor.